 Stearns' 1867 letter, which has been published countless times in countless places ever since it was written, describes what Lopez told him of the discovery: that Lopez and company reportedly stopped under some trees and tied up their horses, and then, "with his sheath knife, [Lopez] dug up some wild onions, and in the dirt discovered a piece of gold, and searching further found some more."
 It's a phrase familiar to every ardent student of Santa Clarita Valley history by virtue of its repetition.

 Two things are absent from Stearns' recapitulation, as published in full below: a dream myth, and a reference to any particular oak tree.
-Those seem to have come later.
-We're still trying to pin down the origins, but the dream myth seems to have first appeared in the 1930 version of the story as told from memory, second-hand, by Francisca Lopez de Belderrain, an indirect third-generation descendant of the discoverer.
+Those came later.
+The dream myth first appears in the 1930 version of the story as told from memory, second-hand, by Francisca Lopez de Belderrain, an indirect third-generation descendant of the discoverer.
 Likewise, we haven't seen an earlier reference to the Oak of the Golden Dream than Adolfo G. Rivera's correspondence and speech at the 1930 dedication, which was orchestrated to give L.A.
 County its due.
 It wasn't the first time Southern California historians, including our own A.B.
 Perkins, were getting short shrift from their northern neighbors – as evidenced in this 1885 news article — nor would it be the last.

 One unsettling aspect of Stearns' letter is his placement of the discovery at "San Francisquito."
 We don't know what that means.
 On the one hand, it could mean San Francisquito Canyon, where gold occurs in placer form even today.
 On the other hand, we don't know what Placerita Canyon was called before it was called Placerita Canyon.
-The name obviously didn't predate the 1840s.
+The name obviously didn't predate the 1840s, inasmuch as no "placere" was known there.
 By 1839, and probably by the early 1820s, most of the Santa Clarita Valley was the Rancho San Francisco, and we have encountered "San Francisquito" in colloquial usage, possibly to avoid confusion with the "other" San Francisco.
 Maybe Stearns was using the colloquial term for the broader region.
 Or maybe, if we apply Occam's razor, the discovery was made in San Francisquito Canyon.
 Or maybe the razor was dull and Stearns' (1798-1871) memory was fading.

 All we really know is that the history of California didn't start with the American takeover, and James Marshall wasn't the first to find gold here.